(Image credit: Peter Gouldthorpe, DPIPWE)

 Species names on the Redmap site are based on the Codes for Australian Aquatic Biota or CAAB (http://www.cmar.csiro.au/caab/).
 This is updated regularly and lists the approved common name, family, species name and more.

-Redmap species descriptions were based, with permission, on the following books:
+Redmap species descriptions were based, with permission, from the following books:

 Australian Marine Life: The Plants and Animals of Temperate Waters by G. J. Edgar, Revised (2008) Reed Books, Melbourne